InterLinked1/libwss/README.md

 A few things to keep in mind:

-This is a simple and relatively low-level *WebSocket server library*, **not** a *WebSocket server*.
+This is a simple and relatively low-level *WebSocket server (and client) library*, **not** a *WebSocket server*.
 The library can be used to build a WebSocket server, but it is not itself a server.
 This contrasts with many other libraries that themselves can operate a server for you.
 This library does not do that, since it's intended for use in custom WebSocket server applications.
 The library implements the WebSocket protocol, and doesn't do anything else.

 Because this is not a server, it does not parse HTTP requests or handle the HTTP to WebSocket upgrade for you.
 It is expected you do this, if needed, in your WebSocket server application *before* calling `wss_client_new`.
 Likewise, listening on a socket, accepting clients, and closing sockets is your responsibility.